 - 2.1.
 Apply knowledge of biomedical, clinical, epidemiological, and social-behavioral sciences to address preventive care, diagnosis, and management of medical problems. - 2.2.
-Contribute to the creation, dissemination, and/or application of evolving knowledge through scholarly activity. - 2.3.
+Examine established and emerging bio-physical scientific principles fundamental to health care for patients and populations. - 2.3.
 Demonstrate knowledge of scientific principles and mechanisms that regulate normal and abnormal processes underlying patient health.